Erdk/introtoprofiling/README.md

 ## Summary

-Below are total times of execution for gprof, perf and callgrind.
-Only one run, results measured with 'time', just to show how roughly those execution times differ.
+Below are total times of execution for `gprof`, `perf` and `callgrind`.
+Only one run, results measured with `time`, just to show how roughly those execution times differ.
 For obvious reasons there were differences in compilation options of our application:

 - gprof: -O2 -g -pg --no-pie -fPIC
 - perf: -O2 -g